Predictably Irrational: Being Paid vs. A Friendly Favor

 In chapters 4 and 5, Ariely speaks in great detail of the differences between social norms—which include friendly requests with instant payback not being required—and market norms—which account for wages, prices, rents, cost benefits, and repayment being essential.

 He also explains how combining the two can create troubling situations.
 The author comments that people are happy to do things occasionally when they are not paid for them.
 In fact there are some situations in which work output is negatively affected by payment of small amounts of money.
 Tests showed that work done as a "favor" sometimes produced much better results than work paid for.

 For example, some lawyers were asked by AARP to provide needy retirees with services at a cost of about $30.
 The lawyers did not accept the offer.
 However, when asked to offer services at no cost, they agreed.
-Experiments also showed that offering a small gift would not offend anybody (the gift falls into social norms), but mentioning the monetary value of the gifts invokes market norms.
+Experiments also showed that offering a small gift would not offend anybody (the gift falls into social norms), but mentioning the monetary value of the gift invokes market norms.

 Ariely talks about how social norms are making their way into the market norms.
 To illustrate, State Farm's slogan, "Like a good neighbor, State Farm is there," provides an example where companies are trying to connect with people on a social level in order to gain trust and allow the customer to overlook minor infractions.
 The author concludes that "money, as it turns out, is the most expensive way to motivate people.
 Social norms are not only cheaper, but often more effective as well."